hossamhanyhemdan/WorkShop/README.md

 # WorkShop

-to start this project please tun this sudo docker-compose up -d then verfy
+to start this project please run this sudo docker-compose up -d then verfy